December 4, 2018

 They have validated their idea by implementing their solution in 14 premier malls across South Africa and 6 live offices, with 6 more launching in October 2018.
 Their app has been already downloaded by around 30,000 users.
 As a business, they have set out to improve people’s lives bit by bit.

 In the first part of the interview with Jaco van der Merwe and Devon Beynon we spoke about their business model and strategy, the future of car parking systems, and how the Polish market became their market of choice for the Admyt solution.
-In the second part, we discuss their most burning technical challenges: working with a legacy code and outsourcing their software development.
+In the second part, we discuss their most burning technical challenges: refactoring legacy code and outsourcing their software development.

 Devon Beynon COO, and Jaco van der Merwe CTO at Admyt

 Jaco van der Merwe, CTO at Admyt: It began somewhere back in 2015 when Admyt started.
 Back then, I was still working for another company—Protoclea, the guys who developed the license plate recognition system we use.
 Admyt approached Protoclea for an LPR solution that opens barriers at the malls.
 I was part of the team that worked on this solution for a little over two years when Admyt asked me if I would be interested in being more actively involved.
 I thought this an exciting idea.